Huaca Casa Rosada: History

 The archaeological site consists of a square-shaped structure of approximately 36 meters on each side and around 3 to 4 meters high, formed by rammed earth and adobe to build a platform.
 It presents occupations that go from the end of the Intermediate period to the Late period, passing through the Late Intermediate in which it belonged to the Maranga archaeological complex, subject to the Ichma Lordship.
 The use of the platform during this period is unknown.

 Until the mid-1970s, Huaca Casa Rosada was located in a large crop field, and parallel to its north and west sides were irrigation ditches, which deteriorated the lower part of the huaca.

 The huaca has structures with big adobes that were filled with earth and wall fragments to serve as the base for the house of Republican period, known as "Casa Rosada", made with Quincha and wood walls.
 This house had a square floor plan and its structure was made of posts on white oak and mulatto oak that probably came from Guayaquil, Ecuador, and included some minor pieces in huarango wood.
 Despite being a single-story construction, the quincha used was of the type used in constructions on the second and third levels.
 The exterior finish was made of a mud-based cake coated with pink-coloured paint.

 Unfortunately, as a result of the urbanization of the area, known as "Urbanization Pando, second stage", the surrounding land was subdivided into new properties and for the construction of the new houses the beams and columns of the Casa Rosada were used as construction material, destroying totally the republican vestiges.

 On December 4, 2003, through National Directorial Resolution No. 879, the National Institute of Culture (INC) declared Huaca Casa Rosada as Cultural Patrimony of the Nation.

 In 2004, when Salvador Heresi was mayor of San Miguel district, the perimeter of the archaeological site was fenced and the site was cleaned and the walls consolidated.
+Despite being enclosed, Huaca Casa Rosada went through a period of neglect until July 2024, when, thanks to an initiative by a collective of local residents and with Eduardo Bless serving as mayor of San Miguel, the site underwent cleaning, lighting installation, and revitalization to serve as a venue for cultural activities.